 16 At my first defense no one came to help me, but all deserted me.
 May it not be held against them.
-11 TBut the Lord stood by me and strengthened me, so that through me the message might be fully proclaimed and all the nations might hear.
-12 Also, I was delivered out of a lion's mouth; 13 to whom be the Lord will deliver me from every evil work and save me into His heavenly Kingdom; 14 to whom be the glory for ever and ever.
+1 17 But the Lord stood by me and strengthened me, so that through me the message might be fully proclaimed and all the nations might hear.
+2 Also, I was delivered out of a lion's mouth; 3 18 and the Lord will deliver me from every evil work and save me into His heavenly Kingdom; 4 to whom be the glory for ever and ever.
 Amen.